Cycling Accidents Claims in London – Bicycle Compensation

 - Care and assistance

-Further Information on Bicycle Accident Claims
+Further Information on Cycling Accident Claims

 There is no doubt that cycling is booming in London.
 A nation inspired by the exploits of Bradley Wiggins, Team Sky and our velodrome Olympians such as Sir Chris Hoy are taking to the road like never before and embracing this greenest form of transport in unprecedented numbers.
-And they are doing so, in great numbers specifically in the capital.
+And they are doing so, in great numbers, specifically in the capital.

-That is fantastic news and the health and social benefits cannot be overstated.
+That is fantastic news, and the health and social benefits cannot be overstated.
 Nonetheless, there is always a price to pay whenever a rash of new cyclists takes to the road.

-It is almost inevitable that more bikes – and more inexperienced cyclists – have increased accident levels – not least in London where the cost of travel and the congestion charge, improved cycling facilities and fears of terrorism on public transport have all turned Londoners onto the benefits of cycling.
+It is almost inevitable that more bikes – and more inexperienced cyclists – have increased accident levels.
+Not least in London, where the cost of travel and the congestion charge, improved cycling facilities and fears of terrorism on public transport have all turned Londoners onto the benefits of cycling.

-Figures released by Transport for London in June 2013 showed that while cyclist deaths in 2012 fell by 13% over the course of a year (from 16 to 14 deaths), the number of cyclists seriously injured swelled to 1,054, a rise of 17%. the former London mayor Boris Johnson stated that the rise in injury rates was greater than the uptake in the rate of cycling.
+Figures released by Transport for London in June 2013 showed that while cyclist deaths in 2012 fell by 13% over the course of a year (from 16 to 14 deaths), the number of cyclists seriously injured swelled to 1,054, a rise of 17%.
+The former London mayor Boris Johnson stated that the rise in injury rates was greater than the uptake in the rate of cycling.
 He described the figures as “troubling”.

-Cycling Accident Claims in London
+The Dangers of Cycling in London

 In November 2013, six cyclists were killed on London streets within a two-week period, bringing the number of cyclists killed in London in the year to 14.
 Nine of the deaths involved a heavy goods vehicle (HGV).
-In response, the Metropolitan Police launched their initiative Operation Safeway, in which 2,500 traffic police were stationed at major junctions throughout the city to issue fixed penalty notices to law-breakers and offer advice to vulnerable road users such as cyclists.
+In response, the Metropolitan Police launched their initiative Operation Safeway, in which 2,500 traffic police were stationed at major junctions throughout the city to issue fixed penalty notices to law-breakers and offer guidance to vulnerable road users such as cyclists.

 A BBC poll taken in December 2013 found that one fifth of regular cycle commuters had stopped cycling to work as a result of the then recent spate of deaths.
 A fifth of the survey respondents had also been involved in a collision, and 68% believed that London’s roads were not safe to cycle on.

 Most cycling casualties are adults, with less than one in five child casualties.
-Cycling accidents increase as children grow older, with schoolboys aged 10 to 15 year old listed as the most high risk age group for accidents amongst those aged 60 or younger.
+Cycling accidents increase as children grow older, with schoolboys aged 10 to 15-year-old listed as the most high risk age group for accidents amongst those aged 60 or younger.